-- 1. Push the genset line circuit breaker OFF (Page 9). - 2.
-Change the engine oil and attach a tag indicating oil viscosity.
-See ENGINE OIL REC-OMMENDATIONS (Page 5). - 3.
+- 1. Push the genset line circuit breaker OFF (Page 10). - Change the engine oil and attach a tag indicating oil viscosity.
+See ENGINE OIL RECOMMENDATIONS (Page 5). - 3.
 Disconnect the battery cables (negative [-] cable first) from the starting battery and store the battery according to the battery manufacturer's recommendations.
-See MAINTAINING THE BATTERY AND BATTERY CONNECTIONS (Page 16). - 4.
+See MAINTAINING THE BATTERY AND BATTERY CONNECTIONS (Page 17). - 4.
 Plug the exhaust tail pipe to keep out dirt, moisture, bugs, etc. - 5.
-Close the fuel supply valve (if so equipped).
+Close the fuel supply valve (if so equipped). - Disable the automatic genset starting feature of an inverter-charger or other automatic starting device.